Ahmad-mufied/pokus-landing-page/tasks/tasks-prd-landing-page.md

 - `src/components/sections/cta.tsx` - The component for the final call-to-action section.
 - `tailwind.config.ts` - Tailwind CSS configuration file for defining theme colors, fonts, and other design tokens (fixed darkMode configuration for production build).
 - `src/styles/globals.css` - Global stylesheet to define the color variables from the PRD.
+- `src/app/og/route.tsx` - Generates the dynamic OG image, now using the logo centered on a clean background

 ### Notes